Palladiawa/ggn_browsing_website/README.md

 # ggn_browsing_website
 Automatically Browsing GGn

-'Do be very careful with the browsing speed! or you will get banned in hours!'
+**Do be very careful with the browsing speed! or you will get banned in hours!**

 I just got a mg from my friend who got banned by the ggn.
 So do be careful using this script.
 You can change the speed and the browser so the manager won't suspect you.